 Chocolate Toffee Crunch is one of the many names given to a classic Christmas time candy.
-This decadent treat, also known as Keto crack or candy bark, is one of those desserts that I see year after year, but never actually made myself…until now.
+This decadent treat, also known as Keto crack or Keto candy bark, is one of those desserts that I see year after year, but never actually made myself…until now.

 When you put all the steps together, they all are quite simple to get a whole platter full of Chocolate Toffee Crunch.
 This is a great item to bring to a cookie exchange or a holiday party.
 Chocolate Toffee Crunch is sure to be a hit with everyone.

 - Once the toffee has set it’s time to melt the chocolate.
-Pour 6oz (about ⅔ of a 9oz package) of Lily’s stevia sweetened chocolate chips into a microwave safe bowl and drizzle with a teaspoon of olive oil.
+Pour 6oz (about ⅔ of a 9oz package) of Lily’s stevia sweetened chocolate chips into a microwave safe bowl and drizzle with olive oil.
 Using a spoon toss the chocolate chips in the oil to fully coat.
 Melt the chocolate chips in the microwave in 30 second increments, stirring in between to smooth the chocolate.

 - When the chocolate is fully melted pour evenly over the cooled pecan toffee.
 You can drag a fork lightly over the chocolate for a beautiful finish…or just spread it over with a spoon.
 Place baking sheet back in the fridge for about an hour.